UCAR-SEA/SEA-ISS-Template/README.md

 ### Ready to Submit your Paper? 📝

 9. **Submit your Paper** : Once you've completed the steps above, you can submit your paper to the conference organizers:
-* Once you are ready to submit your paper, go to the "Issues" tab of your repository and click "New Issue".
+* Once you are ready to submit your paper, go to the "Issues" tab of this repository and [click "New Issue"](https://github.com/UCAR-SEA/SEA-ISS-Template/issues/new).
 * Someone from the SEA committee will add your github username to the list of collaborators for the UCAR-SEA github organization.
 * Once you accepted the invitation, you can transfer your repository to the UCAR-SEA organization.
 * Navigate to the settings of your paper repository, scroll down to the Danger Zone, and click "Transfer" .